sepehr-gh/stewie/README.md

 ## Introduction
 Stewie is a simple *PHP MVC FRAMEWORK*, Developed by Sepehr Ghorbanpoor for practicing Object Oriented Designs and MVC matters!
 As all frameworks are meant to help developers, Stewie is trying to achieve the same goal.
-This framework cares about *RAM* and *PROCESSOR* and tries to not to kill them !!!!
+This framework cares about *RAM* and *PROCESSOR* and tries not to kill them !!!!

 ## USAGE / EXAMPLES